HTTPArchive/almanac.httparchive.org/src/README.md

 Authors can delete images and rerun if they want to, to regenerate images.

-Images will automatically be compress by our Calibre GitHub Action when uploaded to GitHub, but you can get a lot more compression (about 44% more!) by running them through https://tinypng.com instead (at which point the Calibre Action will usually not find any further compression gains).
+Images will automatically be compressed by our Calibre GitHub Action when uploaded to GitHub, but you can get a lot more compression (about 44% more!) by running them through https://tinypng.com instead (at which point the Calibre Action will usually not find any further compression gains).
 It's quite simple to drag them up, and download them, so would encourage analysts/authors to take this step.

 ## Linting files